yuxqiu/UCL-Programming-Tutor-2022/weeks/week11/note.md

 ## HTML

 1. What is HTML
    1. > Hyper Text Markup Language.
 Hypertext is text which contains links to other texts.
-One document points to another document which points to a bunch of other documents...Markup means to mark something up, to annotate.
+One document points to another document which points to a bunch of other documents...
+Markup means to mark something up, to annotate.
 It's really all about content, and you want to annotate the content to tell the browser what this content is.
 Language basically implies that it has its own syntax meaning there's a right and a wrong way to code it.

 2. HTML Tags
    1. Opening and Closing tags